 Susan Swan’s critically acclaimed fiction has been published in twenty countries.
-Currently, she is finishing a memoir, Too Big, about the way size shaped her life and working on a sequel to her short story collection, Stupid Boys Are Good to Relax With.
+Currently, she is finishing a memoir, Big Girls Don’t Cry, about the way size shaped her life and working on a sequel to her short story collection, Stupid Boys Are Good to Relax With.
 She is the co-founder of the Carol Shields Prize for Fiction, a new literary prize for women and non-binary writers in North America.

 Her latest novel, The Dead Celebrities Club, was released in 2019 with Cormorant Books and is a fascinating account of a Toronto-born tycoon jailed for fraud in the US.
 Dale Paul is the hedge fund whale.
 He enjoys a life of self-delusion that allows him to gamble other people’s money for his personal enrichment.
 When his biggest gamble — involving the pensions of the American military — fails, many of those who trusted him find themselves living on the street or in their cars.
 Sentenced to prison, Dale Paul is confronted with nothing less than the challenge of understanding himself and his place in the age of the new robber-barons.